NinkyNonkers/NinkyMovies/README.md

 [Access the application here!](http://watch.ninkynonk.co.uk/)

-NinkyMovies is a fork of the real-time online video synchronization platform: Vynchronize.
+NinkyMovies is a heavily modified fork of the real-time online video synchronization platform: Vynchronize.
 You can enjoy any video available online with friends who may not be next to you!

 NinkyMovies currently supports YouTube, Daily Motion, Vimeo, and essentially any .mp4/.webm on the internet with the HTML5 Player!